Second inauguration of Gloria Macapagal Arroyo: Oath of office

 Before noon, Arroyo arrived at the Cebu Provincial Capitol and started with the singing of the Philippine National Anthem by Nora Aunor followed by an ecumenical prayer.
 After which, Vice President-elect Noli de Castro was sworn in a few minutes prior to Arroyo to secure the constitutional line of succession.
 At exactly 12:00 noon, Chief Justice Davide administered the oath of office to Arroyo.

 Post-inaugural events

 The president proceeded to the Shangri-La Mactan Hotel for a vin d'honneur.
-She then proceeded to the Cebu Metropolitan Cathedral for a mass presided by Archbishop Ricardo Cardinal Vidal.
+She then proceeded to the Cebu Metropolitan Cathedral for a mass celebrated by Cardinal-Archbishop Ricardo Vidal.